• Skip to primary navigation

 • Size matters – Baking and frying time depends on the size of the meatballs you make.
 The smaller they are, the cooking time will be shorter.

-When your vegan eggplant meatballs are ready, you can serve them in many different ways.
+When your vegan eggplant meatballs are ready, you can serve them in many ways.
+The most popular would be to make homemade marinara sauce, serve it over spaghetti, and sprinkle it with grated Parmesan cheese and fresh parsley or basil.

-• Try it with our delicious caramelized carrot pasta sauce or this creamy cashew alfredo that complements these meatballs perfectly.
+• Try it with our delicious caramelized carrot pasta sauce or this vegan cashew alfredo sauce that complements these meatballs perfectly.
 Or try to add it to your vegan mac and cheese.

-• You can make a complete meal by adding vegan mashed potatoes, your favorite Fried Rice, or any combination of roasted veggies (asparagus, mushroom, root veggies…)
+• You can make a complete meal by adding vegan mashed potatoes, your favorite fried rice, or any combination of roasted veggies (roasted asparagus, mushroom, root veggies…)

-• Make an eggplant meatballs sandwich with marinara sauce.
+• Make an eggplant meatball sub with vegan marinara sauce.

-• Put them on a stick or skewer, add a dip (like vegan BBQ sauce or vegan nacho cheese sauce) and serve them as appetizers.
+• Put them on a stick or skewer and add a dip (like vegan BBQ sauce or vegan nacho cheese sauce).

-• Stuff pita bread with veggies and eggplant balls top with your favorite vegan yogurt dip.
+• Stuff pita bread with veggies and eggplant meatballs, and top with vegan tzatziki.

 • Add them to your vegan shakshuka to make it more filling.